top of page

 Bio:

-My educational background is firmly rooted in biology and museum studies.
-After completing a BS in General Biology at Grand Valley State University (Allendale, Michigan, USA), I completed a MS in Entomology and a graduate certificate in Museum Studies at Michigan State University (East Lansing, Michigan, USA).
-My MS thesis used digitized Lepidoptera specimens to assess historical patterns in collecting by amateur and professional collectors and provided the first quantitative evidence that amateur collectors contributed more specimens to American institutional collections than did professionals between 1800 and the present.
+My educational background before King’s largely centers on biology and museum studies.
+After completing a BS in General Biology at Grand Valley State University (Allendale, Michigan, USA), I completed a MS in Entomology and graduate certification in Museum Studies at Michigan State University (East Lansing, Michigan, USA).
+My MS thesis used digitized USA Lepidoptera specimens to assess historical patterns in collecting by amateur and professional collectors.
+This thesis and the resulting publication provided the first quantitative evidence that amateur collectors contributed more specimens to American institutional collections than did professionals between 1800 and the present.

-Thanks in large part to my MS research, I’m very invested in interdisciplinary research that makes use of specimen information, metadata, and statistical analysis in studies outside of scientific contexts, particularly when combined with other sources.
+Thanks in large part to my MS research, my primary research interests lie in interdisciplinary research that makes use of museum specimen information, metadata, and statistical analyses, particularly in studies outside of biology and especially when combined with other sources/materials.
 I’m also interested in the social contexts in which collections are built and the conditions under which amateur collectors were active and organized themselves in the past.
+So much of our knowledge of insects comes from the (often uncredited or severely under-credited) efforts of thousands of amateur and other non-academic entomologists, most of whom are unknown because of their relative invisibility in published scientific work.

 Publications: